materialdigital/dataportal_tutorial/README.md

 By clicking on the respective search field, you can directly access the results of the database.
 The overview functionalities and keywords can be used to “browse” the website and familiarize yourself with the published datasets and resources.

 #### Filter - Datasets
 Clicking on **datasets** will display all available datasets.
 To further narrow your search: use the tags and filter options on the left sidebar.
-(Unterschied zwischen Datasets und Resources!!)
 ![Dataset](./images/DataPotal_Dataset_1.png)

 #### Filter - Resources
 Clicking on **resources** will display all the individual files that are part of the datasets uploaded to the DataPortal.
+They hold the data itself.

 #### Filter - Organizations
 Use this function to discover the datasets provided by a certain organization.
 Full names and partial names (e.g. Kupfer for KupferDigital) lead to the desired result.